-DISNEY’S HOLLYWOOD STUDIOS
+PLAYGROUNDS AT HOLLYWOOD STUDIOS

-Don’t miss TOY STORY MANIA ride.
+Bonus Stop: TOY STORY MANIA ride.

-Don’t miss the Toy Story Mania ride (book a fastpass now- our favourite ride of all four parks!) and you will have a glorious time at one of the Happiest Places on earth.
+Ride this interactive and hilarious Disney World ride with toddlers and you will be certain to have a glorious time at one of the Happiest Places on earth.

-PLAYGROUNDS AT DISNEY’S ANIMAL KINGDOM
+PLAYGROUNDS AT DISNEY’S ANIMAL KINGDOM THEME PARK

 Stop 42.
 The Boneyard Playground.

-It’s a HUGE area filled with big twirly spiral slides, a rustic jeep to clamber over, twin slides for toddlers, hide-and-seek tunnels, and dinosaur skeleton replicas housed in what looks like a building site.
+It’s a HUGE area filled with big twirly spiral slides, a rustic jeep to clamber over, hide-and-seek tunnels, and dinosaur skeleton replicas housed in what looks like a building site.

-My boys thought this was cool as!
+My boys thought this Disney World playground at Animal Kingdom was cool as!

-Stop 42 – Over The Bridge
+Stop 42 – Mammoth Dig Site